kabk/go-theses-2022-julia-waraksa/content/03-formation-of-memory.md

 <img class="align-self" src="content/images/02-stolpersteine-berlin-3.jpg">
           <div class="img-caption">

 Stolpersteine, metaphorically named "stumbling stones", are 10cm concrete cubes containing a brass plate, inscribed with the name and life dates of a victim of Nazi extermination or persecution.
 They are placed in front of the last registered address of the deceased person.
 As per the words of the Talmud, "a person is not forgotten until their name is forgotten".
 Essentially, the placing of a small stumbling stone turns its vicinities into a memorial; victims of Nazism stepped and lived on these same streets.
-There are already more than 32.000 stolpersteine in over 700 locations accross Europe, effectively demonstrating the sheer scale and the impact of the Second World War.
+There are already more than 32.000 stolpersteine in over 700 locations accross Europe, effectively demonstrating the sheer scale and the impact of WWII.
 </div>
 </div>